How To Choose Your Eye Surgeon

 CHOOSING YOUR EYE SURGEON

 The decision to have vision correction surgery is an important one that you should make after carefully considering the options available.
 Your eyes and your vision are precious and you should not make any compromise with eye surgery.
 No person or pair of eyes are the same.
 You are unique and should be treated as such.
 In general, it is best to avoid large impersonal chains and hospitals in order to enjoy the personalised, individual care that you deserve.
 Location is sometimes a factor for people considering surgery.
 Depending on convenience, some might, for example, choose a surgeon that practises at a laser eye surgery in Hertfordshire or at a specialist laser eye clinic in London.
 Here’s a 10 point do’s and don’ts safety guide of essential requirements for your eye surgeon.

-Should be trained in cornea, cataract and refractive surgery.
-Laser vision correction is surgery on the cornea and although modern technology allows for the maximum safety and results – no surgical procedure is ever guaranteed however good the technology.
+When choosing your surgeon, they should be trained in cornea, cataract and refractive surgery.
+Laser vision correction is surgery on the cornea and although modern technology allows for the maximum safety and results, no surgical procedure is ever guaranteed however good the technology.
 The eye surgeon’s calibre, training and experience allow him/her to respond appropriately when unpredictable situations arise and to manage them safely.
 The vast majority of surgeons both on the high street and in large reputable eye hospitals have not been fellowship trained in the latest laser eye surgery techniques.

-Should be carrying out high volume surgery on a monthly basis.
-Your eye surgeon should be carrying out at least 50 vision correction/cataract procedures each month.
+Your chosen eye surgeon should already be carrying out high volume surgery on a monthly basis.
+He or she should be carrying out at least 50 vision correction/cataract procedures each month.

 Do not assume that just because a company or website tell you that their surgeons have performed thousands of procedures that they are necessarily an expert in eye correction treatment.